-The Raspberry Pi 3D Scanner is based on the popular single board computer Raspberry PI and the 5 or 8 Megapixel PI Camera.
+The Raspberry Pi 3D Scanner is based on the popular single board computer Raspberry PI 1/2/3 and the 5 or 8 Megapixel PI Camera.
+Support for the Arducam 16MP is currently in beta.
 It is designed to make a full body scan of a person in a single "shot".
 Each Raspberry PI unit (Camera Unit) stores the photo for later processing.

 With the a set of 100 photos, you can use photogrammetry software/service like Autodesk Recap 360 or Agisoft Photoscan or Capturing Reality to turn the images into a 3D Model, with full texture (full color).
 These 3D models then can be used to make a 3D print (3D mini figurine), measure body or place the model in a game.

 You can find sample scans in the download section, these include the original images and the 3D Model (.OBJ and texture).

 There are many ways to make a 3D scan of something.
 A popular method is by using a "hand-scanner" that typically uses RGBD depth sensing camera.
 This camera projects many infrared dots onto the subject and uses a camera to figure out where these dots are.
 A Microsoft Kinect camera or an Arctech EVA is an example of this method of scanning.